We stayed at the Atura Adelaide Hotel. It had the coolest decor and design. When you walked in, it looked like a reservation desk at a restaurant.

 In 1966 two hundred Garringi indigenous stock workers at a cattle station in the Northern Territory walked off the job.
 It was called the Wave Hill Walk Off.
 The cattle station thought that they wanted better working conditions, but they wanted their land back.
 This inspired other indigenous people throughout Australia.

-Aboriginals were recognized as human until 1967 and not counted in national censuses before that time.
+Aboriginals were not recognized as human until 1967 and not counted in national censuses before that time.

 In 1976 there were two huge fires that destroyed 75% of the park.
 This is also the year of the Aboriginal Land Rights Act which recognized original ownership, but only if you could prove ownership of the land.